dfds/ded-toolbox/kafka-delete-topic/README.md

 ```

 For Windows you can either download using curl in Windows Subsystem for Linux, or you can download the
 lastest ccloud binary for Windows from <https://s3-us-west-2.amazonaws.com/confluent.cloud/ccloud-cli/archives/latest/ccloud_latest_windows_amd64.zip>.
-The unzip the archiv, and place ccloud somewhere in your %PATH%.
+If you do the latter, then unzip the archive, and place the ccloud executable somewhere in your %PATH%.

 ### Configure ccloud